jhallen/exorsim/doc/usage.md

 <h3>Disk images</h3>

-The setup file may mount disk images by using the "drive0" ..  "drive3" monitor command.
+The setup file may mount disk images by using the "drive0" ..  "drive3" monitor commands.
 It usually does mount a default disk on drive 0 so that the simulator has on OS to boot.

 But these images may be overridden on the command line by using the -0 .. -3